kaidez/kaidez.com/wordpress/wp-content/themes/kaidez-swiss/README.md

 [![Build Status](https://travis-ci.org/Automattic/_s.svg?branch=master)](https://travis-ci.org/Automattic/_s)

-My WordPress theme was built with `_s`, or `underscores` and this is the README that it came with.
+My WordPress theme was built with `_s`, or `underscores` and this is the README that it came with it at the first download.
 I'll update this eventually but for now, learn about _s.

 _s
 ===